SerenityOS/jakt/documentation/coding-style.md

 ### Names

-A combination of CamelCase and snake\_case.
-Use CamelCase (Capitalize the first letter, including all letters in an acronym) in a class, struct, or namespace name.
+A combination of PascalCase and snake\_case.
+Use PascalCase (Capitalize the first letter, including all letters in an acronym) in a class, struct, or namespace name.
 Use snake\_case (all lowercase, with underscores separating words) for variable and function names.

 ###### Right: